 Do you feel the pressure of being an overweight vegan?
 By the way, this pressure doesn’t just exist with weight.
 It’s true for your overall health.
 If you’re always sick, then people will think that a vegan diet makes you weak.
 If you have bad skin, then people think a vegan diet will make you break out.

 These are real human judgements vegans are experiencing with people every day.
-I don’t write this to make you feel pressure.
+I don’t write this to make you feel the pressure.
 I write it to empower all of us to be confident in who we are and to redirect people away from their own needs and inspire them to be selfless.